 45 COL STREIT: An extract of the Inquiry Directions?
+CMDR SHAW: That's correct.

-COL STREIT: Now, as a consequence of receiving that section 23 Notice, you prepared and signed this statement.
+COL STREIT: Now, as a consequence of receiving that section 23 Notice, 5 you prepared and signed this statement.
 Are there any amendments or additions you wish to make to the statement?